dashohoxha/killercoda-scenarios/misc/sharing-data-with-sshfs/step4.md

    `ls -l /srv/data/`{{execute}}

-   The datafile that we placed on `local-data/` of the first user, has already been transfered to the server, because that is a mounted remote directory.
+   The datafile that we placed on `local-data/` of the first user, has already been transferred to the server, because that is a mounted remote directory.

 3. Let's check the `data1/` on the home of the first user: